Safe, Warm and Secure

 • Works to bring properties up to a decent home standard – i.e. kitchens and bathrooms over the stated age

-To access this grant, residents can choose to either project manage the work themselves, or one of our Independent Living Officers can project manage the work for a 12% fee.
-Regardless of whether the client or the Independent Living Officer is overseeing the work, there is a requirement for the officer to carry out a site visit to check the works requested are eligible.
-The officer must visit again on completion of work, before payment is made to the contractor, to ensure that the work complies with current standards such as Building Regulations.
+There is a requirement for the Officer to carry out an initial site visit to check the works requested are eligible.
+The officer must visit again on completion of work, before payment is made to the contractor, to ensure that the works have been completed.

 Referral form